yasirbhutta/yasirbhutta.github.io/ms-excel/docs/functions.md

 2. [ ] =IF(A1=B1, "Equal", "Not Equal")
 3. [ ] =IF(A1<>B1, "Not Equal", "Equal")
 4. [ ] All of the above

+> Which of the following is the correct syntax for the SUMIF function?

+1. [ ] =SUMIF(range, criteria, sum_range)
+2. [ ] =SUMIF(criteria, range, sum_range)
+3. [ ] =SUMIF(sum_range, range, criteria)
+4. [ ] =SUMIF(range, criteria)

+>What is the purpose of the SUMIF function?

+1. [ ] To calculate the sum of all values in a range that meet a specified criterion
+2. [ ] To calculate the average of all values in a range that meet a specified criterion
+3. [ ] To count the number of values in a range that meet a specified criterion
+4. [ ] To find the maximum value in a range that meet a specified criterion

+>Which of the following formulas will return the sum of all cells in the range A1:A100 that are greater than $100?

+1. [ ] =SUMIF(A1:A100, ">100")
+2. [ ] =SUMIF(A1:A100, "100")
+3. [ ] =SUMIF(A1:A100, "A1:A100>100")
+4. [ ] =SUMIF(A1:A100, "A1:A100", ">100")

+>What is the purpose of the criteria argument in the SUMIF function?

+1. [ ] It specifies the range of cells to be summed.
+2. [ ] It defines the condition that determines which cells to include in the sum.
+3. [ ] It is the result of the summation.
+4. [ ] It is not required in the SUMIF function.

+>What does the COUNTIF function return if no cells meet the specified criteria?

+1. [ ] 0
+2. [ ] An error message
+3. [ ] #N/A
+4. [ ] A blank cell

 ## References